• Skip to primary navigation

 Ingredient notes and substitute suggestions

-1. Apple: You can make it with any variety of apples.
-Generally, the tangy ones are the best for chutney as they balance the sweetness of sugar and raisins.
-However, you can use whatever is available to you.
+1. Apple: Though you can make this chutney with any variety of apples generally, tart apples are the best for it.
+They balance the sweetness of sugar and raisins.
+I have used tart granny smith apples, you can use whichever variety is available to you.
+The tart flavor of apples deliciously compliments the sweetness of sugar and raisins.

-2. Ginger: Ginger gives a nice kick and warm flavor to the chutney.
+2. Ginger: Fresh ginger gives a nice kick and warm flavor to the chutney.
+If you don't have fresh ginger, use ginger powder.
+However, fresh ginger will give a better and stronger flavor.

-4. Golden raisins: Adding raisins is optional, you can skip it.
-Black raisins can also be added.
-I also make it both ways with and without raisins.
+4. Golden raisins: Adding raisins is optional, you can skip it if you want.
+Black raisins can also be used.
+I also make it both ways i.e. with and without raisins.

-5. Powdered spices: Cinnamon, garam masala, black pepper, red chili flakes/ red chili powder- these are the spices that go really well in this chutney.
-You can also use other powdered warm spices of your choice like cloves, nutmeg, etc.
+5. Powdered spices: Cinnamon, garam masala, black pepper, red pepper flakes/ red chili powder- these are the spices that go really well in this chutney.
+You can also use other powdered warm spices of your choice like cloves, nutmeg, etc. Garam masala is a very flavorful blend of Indian spices which can easily be found in any Indian grocery store and online too.

-6. Dark brown sugar: White granulated sugar, light brown sugar, or jaggery can be used too.
+6. Sweetener: I have used dark brown sugar.
+White sugar, light brown sugar, palm sugar, or jaggery can be used too.

 How to make (step-by-step process)?